 There is a lot of debate about not being overly dependent on your OTA (Online Travel Agency) partners and what it does to your profitability.
 But no one can deny the exposure they provide nor can any brand compete with their marketing budgets.
-It’s a necessary evil, so you need to keep your OTA profiles as clean as possible, and it’s free.
+It’s a necessary evil, so you need to optimize your OTA profiles to keep them up to date, and it’s free.

 - Ensure you are telling a consistent story about your hotel across all online channels

 - Increasing your content score affects your organic rankings on that OTA

 - The brands feed over some content and imagery, but the systems don’t always speak the same language